Red-Shouldered Hawk

 Description

-The red-shouldered hawk is long-winged and long-tailed compared to most hawks of the Buteo genus.
-Adults have rusty shoulders and rusty barring on the breast.
-The wings are checkered black and white, and the tail is strongly patterned: black with narrow white bars.
-Soaring individuals, lit from above, have a light crescent near the wingtips (at the middle of the primary wing feathers) and have rounded wingtips.
-Immature birds are brown above and heavily streaked below.
-The KEyar-KEyar-KEyar call of this species is often imitated by blue jays.
+The red-shouldered hawk is distinctively marked with rufous bars on the underparts and a strongly patterned tail that is black with narrow white bars.
+The rufous shoulder patches of adults are what give this species its name.
+Soaring individuals, lit from above, have a light crescent near the wingtips.
+Immature birds are brown above and pale below with variable amounts of brown streaking.
+The loud, descending keeyar-keeyar-keeyar call of this species is often imitated by blue jays.

 Size